There are 3 basics places to get pricing on a home.

 The least accurate is Website estimates but you need to know what the buyers are looking at.

 A good indicator is a percentage of the local tax assessment

-The most accurate is the Casey Samson Pricing Model which compares Price per sq ft and % of assessment similar age and size homes sold within:
+The most accurate is The Casey Samson Team Pricing Model which compares Price per sq ft and % of assessment similar age and size homes sold within:

 - The Neighborhood

 - 1 mile in the last 120 days.
 These are the appraisers comps.